kmckee/blog/content/blog/fire-iframe/index.md

 ---
 date: "2012-08-22T01:48:57Z"
-title: "FireIFrame - Extending Firebug to Simplify Working with Frames"
+title: "FireIFrame - Extending Firebug IFrame Support"
 ---

 ## The Trouble with IFrames and Firebug